Ahmed4r/EcommerceApp/README.md

 # shop

-E-Commerce App Prototype with Flutter & Supabase
+E-Commerce App Prototype with Flutter & Firebase
 The app includes:
 • Modern and responsive UI with product browsing
-• Authentication and database powered by Supabase
+• Authentication and database powered by Firebase
 • State management with Cubit for clean and scalable code
 • Cart and wishlist features for a smooth shopping experience
 • Cool animations for better UX